GapFindFill.jl

 GapFindFill.jl Documentation

-The current implementation of GapFind and GapFill is in GAMS, which charges a significant amount of license fee from each single user, even though many solvers are free for academic purpose.
+The current implementation of GapFind and GapFill is in GAMS, which charges a significant license fee from each user, even though many solvers are free for academic purposes.
 To promote the usage of this computational tool, we developed this open-source Julia package, GapFindFill.jl, to enable researchers to use GapFind and GapFill for free by harnessing the power of academic free solvers provided by Gurobi and IBM.
 GapFindFill.jl is implemented in Julia and makes use of the high-level interface JuMP.jl.
 JuMP is a domain-specific modeling language for mathematical optimization embedded in Julia.
 With JuMP, it is easier for users to specify and call different optimizers to solve optimization problems in GapFindFill.jl than using interfaces provided by solvers directly.
-Built upon the generic high-level programming language Julia, users can embed GapFindFill.jl in their complex work flows to simplify task processing.
-While GAMS, as a specific optimization tool, does not provide support for processing other tasks, nor being able to be integrated with other programming languages.
+Built upon the generic high-level programming language Julia, users can embed GapFindFill.jl in their complex workflows to simplify task processing.
+GAMS, as a specific optimization tool, does not provide support for processing other tasks or integrate with other programming languages.

-Requirement.
-In order to use SEML, the user needs to install Julia first.
+To use this package, the user needs to install Julia first.
 This version is built on Julia v1.1.
 Gurobi.jl is used in GapFindFill.jl as the default solver for both gap finding and filling.
-Gurobi provides free academic license for non-commercial use.
+Gurobi provides a free academic license for non-commercial use.
 Users can also choose to use GLPK.jl or CPLEX.jl for gap finding.
-GLPK is free for all users, while CPLEX provides free academic license.
-But note that comparing to Gurobi and CPLEX, it takes GLPK much more time and memory to solve the same problem.
+GLPK is free for all users, while CPLEX provides a free academic license.
+But note that compared to Gurobi and CPLEX, it takes GLPK much more time and memory to solve the same problem.
 For gap filling, Gurobi is set as the only solver since it worked way better than the other two in our tests.

-For Julia v1.0 users, any package compatibility issues while testing GapFindFill.jl can be resolved through pinning CPLEX.jl and Gurobi.jl to a specific version by running following commands in pkg> mode:
+For Julia v1.0 users, any package compatibility issues while testing GapFindFill.jl can be resolved by pinning CPLEX.jl and Gurobi.jl to a specific version by running the following commands in pkg> mode:

 pin Gurobi@0.6.0